berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 [![](/assets/img/Window_11_sneak_preview_img08_t.jpg)](/assets/img/Window_11_sneak_preview_img08.png){:target="_blank"}

-For altering the taskbar settings you need to activate the Windows installation, see section "Windows 11 Activation" below.
+For altering the taskbar settings you need to activate the Windows installation, see section "Windows 11 Activation" above.

 The taskbar/start menu is still able to move to it's old place by setting the "Taskbar alignment" from `center` to `left`.
 Actually this whole taskbar menu has been changed quite a bit.

 [![](/assets/img/Window_11_sneak_preview_img09_t.jpg)](/assets/img/Window_11_sneak_preview_img09.png){:target="_blank"}

 Besides the taskbar the start menu also has changed.